Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 <param name="authentication.gssapi.ticket.cache.enable">true</param>
 ```

-Check out the [adapters.xml](/examples/vendors/confluent/quickstart-confluent-cloud/adapters.xml#L29) file of the [_Quick Start Confluent Cloud_](/examples/vendors/confluent/quickstart-confluent-cloud/) app, where you can find an example of an authentication configuration that uses SASL/PLAIN.
+Check out the [adapters.xml](/examples/vendors/confluent/quickstart-confluent-cloud/adapters.xml#L29) file of the [_Confluent Cloud QuickStart_](/examples/vendors/confluent/quickstart-confluent-cloud/) app, where you can find an example of an authentication configuration that uses SASL/PLAIN.

 ## Record Evaluation